Babchenko: The fake murder

 Video

-Russian journalist Arkady Babchenko shocked the world when he seemingly returned from the dead at a press conference in Ukraine in May.
+Russian journalist Arkady Babchenko shocked the world when he seemingly returned from the dead in Ukraine last May.

 -